pranav110299/learning-javascript/README.md

 eg : for (let i = 0; i < vacationSpots.length; i++ ) {
   console.log('I would love to visit ' + vacationSpots[i]);
 }

+23. Iterators -
+1) .filter() method :
+.filter() returns an array of elements after filtering out certain elements from the original array.
+The callback function for the .filter() method should return true or false depending on the element that is passed to it.
+The elements that cause the callback function to return true are added to the new array. eg- const randomNumbers = [375, 200, 3.14, 7, 13, 852];

+// Call .filter() on randomNumbers below const smallNumbers = randomNumbers.filter(num => {
+  return num < 250;
+});
+console.log(smallNumbers);
+const favoriteWords = ['nostalgia', 'hyperbole', 'fervent', 'esoteric', 'serene'];

+// Call .filter() on favoriteWords below const longFavoriteWords = favoriteWords.filter(string => {
+  return string.length > 7;
+});
+console.log(longFavoriteWords);